AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 Additionally, `tabindex="0"` allows keyboard users to focus this region by tabbing to it.
 This allows a user to scroll the container with their left and right arrow keys, which will become more important once we style the carousel to actually overflow horizontally.
 For a more in-depth discussion of this enhancement, see Adrian Roselli's article on [keyboard-only scrolling areas](https://adrianroselli.com/2022/06/keyboard-only-scrolling-areas.html?ref=sidebar).
 The use of `tabindex="0"` together with `role="region"` is also covered in the MDN docs on [scrolling content areas with overflow text](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/region_role#scrolling_content_areas_with_overflow_text).

 The scroll container contains an ordered list of images (`.carousel-media`).
-Note that I've given this element an explicit role of `"list"`, which may seem redundant since that's already the default role for ordered and unordered lists.
-However, I plan to reset the native list styling with `list-style: none` in a future section, and this has historically [clobbered the native list role when using VoiceOver in Webkit browsers](https://www.scottohara.me/blog/2019/01/12/lists-and-safari.html).
-So it doesn't hurt to add an explicit role defensively, with the hope that this bug will someday be fixed in Webkit + VoiceOver.
+Note that I've given this element an explicit role of `"list"`, which may seem redundant since that's already the default role for HTML lists.
+However, I plan to reset the native list styling with `list-style: none` in a future section, and this [clobbers the native list role when using VoiceOver in Webkit browsers](https://www.scottohara.me/blog/2019/01/12/lists-and-safari.html) (which, according to the WebKit team, [is a feature, not a bug](https://bugs.webkit.org/show_bug.cgi?id=170179#c1)).
+The main benefit of preserving list semantics here is that screen reader users will be told how many images there are in advance.
+So it doesn't hurt to add the role defensively.

 Navigating these elements with a screen reader will sound something like this: